actinia-org/actinia-core/docker/README.md

 - Want to __start developing__?
 Look for [Local dev-setup with docker](#local-dev-setup) below.
 - For __production deployment__, see [Production deployment](#production-deployment) below.

-On startup, some GRASS GIS locations are created by default but they are still empty.
+On startup, some GRASS GIS projects are created by default but they are still empty.
 How to get some geodata to start processing, see in [Testing GRASS GIS inside a container](#grass-gis) below.

 ## Adding a user